Saltillo Coahuila, Mexico Travel Guide

 The unique desert landscape surrounding Saltillo, specifically its high-desert characteristics, is a geological feature.
 The Desert Museum showcases this extensively.

-No beaches or significant natural lakes exist directly in Saltillo.
-Artificial lakes or dams are present in the wider Coahuila region but are not major tourist attractions within the city.
+Lacking beaches or major natural lakes exist directly in Saltillo.
+Artificial lakes or dams can be found in the wider Coahuila region but are not major tourist attractions in the city.

 Seek out these less-obvious spots for a more personal Saltillo experience.